knowledgetechnologyuhh/FabuLight-ASD/README.md

 Most model parameters keep the original values employed at [Light-ASD](https://github.com/Junhua-Liao/Light-ASD)'s implementation.

-Utilising the set of arguments above, the trained model will be saved at the ***exps*** subfolder, and within it, in a subfolder that uniquely identifies that model based on the arguments .
+Utilising the set of arguments above, the trained model will be saved at the ***exps*** subfolder, and within it, in a subfolder that uniquely identifies that model based on the arguments.

 If one wants to fine-tune or evaluate an existing model, by executing ***fabulight.py*** with the same parameters that produced the model in the first place, the program is capable of retrieving the existing model and fine-tune it (or continue its training) from its last epoch, or to evaluate its performance at the epoch in which it achieved its highest performance metrics.